FOR IMMEDIATE RELEASE

 The Department’s TRLE program will serve 1.9 million of New York’s most vulnerable students, engage over 190,000 educators and provide over 450,000 hours of wraparound services and support to build the capacity of teachers and educational leaders to effectively implement blended/remote learning.

-Consistent with the grant deliverables, the Department’s TRLE Program consists of the following eight components to be implemented in four phases:
+Consistent with the grant deliverables, the Department’s TRLE Program consists of the following eight components to be implemented in three phases:

 - Rapid Early-Phase Implementation;

 - Field-Based Action Research;

 - Statewide Framework for Quality Bended/Remote Teaching and Student Engagement;

 - Competency-Based Professional Learning Experience Units Aligned with the Framework;